pohothedev/Prime-Number-Generator/README.md

 # How to open the jar file:
   ### Requirements:
-    1. Java version 22 or higher
+    1. Java 22 or higher
-  ### What do I run in the terminal?
-    java -jar PrimeNumberGenerator-v{VERSION_CODE}.jar
+  ### How do i use this program?
+    1. Through the terminal:
-    where '{VERSION_CODE}' is the version number/code which is also in the jar name (current version code is 1.0.2).
+      Write `java -jar PrimeNumberGenerator-v{VERSION}.jar` in the terminal. where '{VERSION}' is the version number/code which is also in the jar name (latest version is 1.0.2).
+    2. Through the provided batch file:
+      Open the provided batch file (depends on the operating system) and the program will open.